Afafrr/userProjectRepo/README.md

 * [Setup](#setup)

 ## General info
-Project uses https://reqres.in/api/ API.
+Project uses [REQRES API](https://reqres.in/api/ "reqres api").
 It displays users, lets you log in and register.
 I wanted to build project using Material UI and pracite testing.

 ## Technologies